vynious/optimise-throughput/readme.md

 ## Introduction

-This document presents a review and modification of the client code to maximize throughput while adhering to server-imposed rate limits.
-It outlines the issues identified in the existing implementation, the design choices made to address them, and the impact of these changes on performance.
+This document provides a review and optimization of a client application aimed at maximizing throughput while adhering to server-imposed rate limits.
+The client interacts with a server using multiple API keys and is designed to send as many requests as possible without exceeding rate limits or causing request failures.
+It includes the issues identified in the existing implementation, the design choices made to address them, and the impact of these changes on performance.

 ## Benchmarking System